Unity-Technologies/ml-agents/docs/Learning-Environment-On-Demand-Decision.md

 ## How to use

-In the agent inspector, there is a new checkbox called `On Demand Decision`
+In the agent inspector, there is a checkbox called
+`On Demand Decision`

 ![Brain Inspector](images/ml-agents-ODD.png)